 Position Your Book

 Competition isn't a bad thing—a number of books on the market means that a market actually exists for your book.
 Your goal in knowing your competition's books inside and out is to be able to spell out in your query letter or book proposal why the book you will write is different and better than what's already out there.
-Chances are you'll need to get your hands on the actual book from a bookseller or a library.

 Locate Appropriate Agents

 Researching the current literary agent market is prudent and highly advised.
-You want to make sure that the person you approach represents the kind of book you're writing, and that he or she is properly credentialed.
+You want to make sure that the person you approach represents the kind of book you're writing, and that he is properly credentialed.

-Use literary agency websites and social sites like LinkedIn will help you research the agents and editors who are most likely to respond to your work for when you send out that brilliant query or bulletproof proposal.
+Using literary agency websites and social sites like LinkedIn will help you research the agents and editors who are most likely to respond to your work for when you send out that brilliant query or bulletproof proposal.